contradictioned/areweideyet/README.md

-Open an issue in the issue tracker, write me in IRC (same nickname), or fork the repository, edit and compile `index.jade` and send a pull request.
+Open an issue in the issue tracker, write me in IRC (same nickname), or fork the repository, edit and compile `index.jade` to check if it works, and send a pull request.

-(Yes, yes, index.html is committed in the repo, just for convenience)

 Licence